hachemboudoukha/hachemboudoukha/README.md

 When I'm not coding or studying, I'm usually learning something new, working on side projects, or sharing what I've learned with others.
 I believe in continuous growth and the power of open collaboration.

-🔍 **Currently seeking:** Internships or work-study opportunities where I can contribute, learn, and grow alongside talented teams.
+🔍 **Currently seeking:** apprenticeship or work-study opportunities where I can contribute, learn, and grow alongside talented teams.

-## 🛠️ Tech Stack
+##  Tech Stack

 **Languages:**
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)